scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 ([LAMP](https://lamp.epfl.ch), [Lightbend](https://lightbend.com), and [VirtusLab](https://virtuslab.com)).
 We are
 grateful to all of them.

-In the following subsections we remind our ongoing and recurring projects, and we present our most important goals as well as some additional stretch goals that would need more resources.
+In the following subsections we remind you of our ongoing and recurring projects, and we present our most important goals as well as some additional stretch goals that would need more resources.

 The roadmap we present here is of course subject to adjustments throughout the year.